pulumi/docs/pulumi-hugo/themes/default/content/docs/get-started/aws/begin.md

 ### Configure Pulumi to access your AWS account

 Pulumi requires cloud credentials to manage and provision resources.
 You must use an IAM user account that has **Programmatic access** with rights to deploy and manage resources handled through Pulumi.
-In this guide, your IAM user must have the `s3:CreateBucket` IAM policy action granted.

 If you have previously <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html" target="_blank">installed</a> and <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html" target="_blank">configured</a> the AWS CLI, Pulumi will respect and use your configuration settings.